 Open gives you unlimited access to the restaurant and all communal floors.
-You will also have the ability to book meeting rooms, and use other office amenities.
+You also have the ability to book meeting rooms and use other office amenities.
 Dedicated members enjoy all the benefits of Open with the added convenience of a permanent desk and storage space.
 Teams of three or more can be housed in dedicated Studios.
-Out-of-Town memberships are for those not permanently based in Stockholm and include the benefits of an Open membership.
+Out-of-Town memberships are for those not permanently based in Stockholm and include all the benefits of an Open membership.

 The Private Offices located in the front part of the building combine the privacy of a traditional office with all of the amenities of the house.